 Legal Considerations

 - 45 C.F.R.
-Part 160: The law states the general administrative requirements that should be considered before medical records release forms can be authorized.
+Part 160: The law states the general administrative requirements that should be considered before the forms can be authorized.
 Some of these general administrative requirements include general provisions, state laws, etc.

 - 45 C.F.R.
-Part 164: The law covers security and privacy issues that should be considered before medical records release forms can be authorized.
+Part 164: The law covers security and privacy issues that should be considered before the forms can be authorized.
 Some of the major issues covered under this law include security standards protecting electronic protected healthcare, notification in case of breach of unsecured protected health information, and privacy of individually identifiable health information.

 Consequences of not Having a Form